jojobear2020/Credit_Risk_Analysis/README.md

 ### 1. Naive Random Oversampling

 * The accuracy score of **0.650** is quite low.
-The number represents the sum of diagonals of the confusion matric divided by the total test sample size of 17205.

 * Overall precision score is 0.99.
 * High risk has extremely low precision of 0.01 and we cannot rely on its results in this particular case.
 * Low risk has a high precision level of 1.0.
-* **F1 metric is 0.75
+* Recall/sensitivity is 61% - the number represents the sum of diagonals of the confusion matric divided by the total test sample size of 17205.
+* **F1 score is 0.75**, which is a combination of metric mentioned above. **When we have imballanced data, this metric may be the best to use**

 ***Confusion Matrix***